LincanLi-X/FireTrend_Rebuttal/README.md

 ### Response to Q3.
 Evidence that PyroCast improves physical realism beyond correlation-style metrics

 **Table 3:** Physical-consistency evidence for PyroCast.
 PDS and Kappa are intended to measure directional plausibility and spatial coherence, rather than plain correlation.
-Together with the ablation study and qualitative rollout examples, they support that PyroCast improves the physical realism of wildfire propagation; in the revision, we will further strengthen this with event-level case analyses.
+Together with the ablation study and qualitative rollout examples, they support that PyroCast improves the physical realism of wildfire propagation.

 | Component | What it evaluates | Why it is not plain correlation | Evidence in our paper |
 |---|---|---|---|